Understanding Website Jargon

 What is Going Live?

-Going live translates to making your website operational and visible to the public.
-Maybe your new website built by Aro is now able to be seen by web users or your old website is being replaced with a website built by Aro.
-Either way, we will request instructions from you to make your website live.
-The normal process is as follows:
+Going live means making your website operational and visible to the public.
+Whether your new website is ready or your old site is being replaced by a website built by Aro, we will request instructions from you to make your website live.
+The usual process is as follows:

-2. Once approved, we will book in a training session with our support team so that you are taught what can be changed by you and where to make changes.
+• Once approved, we will schedule a training session with our support team so that you can learn how to make changes to your website

-3. After the training session, you may want to take some time to make the finishing touches
+• After the training session, you may want to take some time to make finishing touches

-4. When you are ready, send us an email asking us to make your site live. **We will only make website live between Monday to Thursday so that our support team are on hand in case of any issues.
+• When you are ready, send us an email asking us to make your site live

-After the required changes have been made, the new website should be live within 24 hours.
+After the required changes have been made, your website should be live within 24 hours.